 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Del Rey Books on June 7, 2011 and has 296 pages.
+urban fantasy that was published by Del Rey Books on June 7, 2011 and has 296 pages.

 Explore it on Goodreads or Amazon.